Back 4 Blood might miss out on one of Left 4 Dead 2’s best features

 Back 4 Blood is shaping up to be a worthy successor to Left 4 Dead 2, but one key feature of Valve’s decade-old series might be missing.

-In an upcoming interview on TechRadar, we quizzed Turtle Rock Studios co-founder Chris Ashton about mod support in Back 4 Blood, and his answer was, perhaps understandably, rather cautious.
+In an upcoming interview on TechRadar, we quizzed Turtle Rock Studios co-founder and design director Chris Ashton about mod support in Back 4 Blood, and his answer was, perhaps understandably, rather cautious.

 “Unknown at this point in time,” said Ashton.
 “It’s certainly more challenging these days than it used to be, but you know I love mods, I love modding, it’s where I got my start in games.
 I’d love to do it if we can but it’s definitely a big challenge.
 I’d love to see it.”